metabrainz/acousticbrainz-server/models/sklearn/README.md

                         on the console: the higher, the more messages.
 ```

-For example, a path directory structure could be like this one:
+For example, a dataset path directory structure could be like this one:

     dataset (e.g. danceability)
     |- features